cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ### Goals
+The goals of Keycloak are:

-*   To provide an implementation for modern security standards specifically OAuth2, OIDC and related specifications.
+*   To provide an implementation for modern security standards; specifically OAuth2, OIDC and related specifications.
 Keycloak implements User Managed Access (UMA2) for authorization purposes which also builds on top of the same standard family.
-*   Being SAML 2.0 compatible Identity Provider as this is still the most dominant and established standard in the end user authentication space.
+*   To be a SAML 2.0 compatible Identity Provider as this is still the most dominant and established standard in the end user authentication space.
-*   Providing all typically required authentication, authorization and identity management capabilities for applications Out Of The Box without requiring additional coding.
-This includes all typical security features like login screens, registration, user management, user account self management, password policies, etc.
+*   To provide all required authentication, authorization and identity management capabilities for applications out-of-the-box without requiring additional coding.
+This includes typical security features like login screens, registration, user management, user account self management, password policies, etc.
-*   Mainly focusing on Cloud Native and modern use cases and related modern application types.
+*   To focus on Cloud Native and modern use cases and related modern application types.
-*   Remaining language agnostic solution.
-Providing implementation of key standards like OpenID Connect or OAuth2 it can be integrated by any tech stack providing necessary integration libraries.
+*   To remain a language agnostic solution.
+By providing implementation of key standards like OpenID Connect or OAuth2,  Keycloak can be integrated into any technology stack with the necessary integration libraries.
 As such it can serve as an IAM solution for any language.
-Being based on Java is an implementation detail
+Keycloak is a Java based solution and its development language is an implementation detail.
-*   Highly extendable and customizable.
-To deliver on this, it [maintains a set of SPIs](https://www.keycloak.org/docs/latest/server_development/index.html#preface) and endorses community developed [extensions and plugins](https://www.keycloak.org/extensions.html). [*Currently this makes some extensions require Java knowledge although long term will be moving to Webhooks/REST/gRPC APIs extension model]
+*   To be highly extendable and customizable.
+Keycloak [maintains a set of SPIs](https://www.keycloak.org/docs/latest/server_development/index.html#preface) and endorses community developed [extensions and plugins](https://www.keycloak.org/extensions.html). [*Currently this makes some extensions require Java knowledge although long term the project will be moving to Webhooks/REST/gRPC APIs extension model]
-*   Highly available and scalable solutions.
-It aims to allow handling authentication for millions of users and be possible to deploy in a multi cluster environment.
+*   To provide high availability and scalable solutions.
+Keycloak aims to allow handling authentication for millions of users deployed across a multi-cluster environment.
-*   Provide a solution with a high level of security addressing all typical administrator requirements for IdP.
-Example being key rotation, Vault support, etc.
+*   To be provide a solution with a high level of security addressing administrator requirements for an IdP.
+Such as key rotation, Vault support, etc.

 ### Non-goals

-It is an opinionated solution trying to avoid code and function creep.
-Aiming to remain fairly lightweight, easy to use and quick to adopt.
-Delivering on 80/20 principle.
+Keycloak is an opinionated solution that seeks to avoid code and function creep.
+Keycloak aims to remain fairly lightweight, easy to use and quick to adopt, delivering on the 80/20 principle.

-It is not intended to be an “all capable” IDM solution supporting every protocol and use case.
-Purposefully preventing feature creep and keeping other technologies (CAS, WS-Fed, etc.) outside of the core codebase and as an ecosystem of additional [extensions](https://www.keycloak.org/extensions).
+Keycloak is not intended to be an “all capable” IDM solution supporting every protocol and use case.
+The Keycloak project purposefully prevents feature creep and keeps other technologies (CAS, WS-Fed, etc.) outside of the core codebase, while maintaining an ecosystem of additional [extensions](https://www.keycloak.org/extensions).

 *   Keycloak doesn’t aim to cover every single authentication or authorization standard.
 Only most relevant, widely adopted and future facing ones.
 *   Keycloak doesn’t aim to provide SDKs and integration libraries for all languages.
 Wherever a given language, framework or technology stack provides decent OpenID Connect integration with proper usability, Keycloak will rather leverage it instead of providing a custom one.
 *   Keycloak doesn’t provide its own implementation of cryptographic libraries.
 Relies on proven and pluggable ones from JVM and it’s runtime layers
 *   Keycloak doesn’t aim to be Kerberos server, LDAP or etc.
-*   Keycloak doesn't aim to be an Web Application Firewall, even though we have some protection mechanisms.
+*   Keycloak doesn't aim to be an Web Application Firewall, even though it offers some protection mechanisms.
 *   Keycloak doesn’t aim to be a certificate authority, ACME implementation or etc.
 *   Keycloak doesn’t intend to solve all integrations or problems like high availability on it’s own.
-Wherever possible and in any given area it rather leverages already available, proven and trusted OpenSource solutions.
+Wherever possible, it leverages already available, proven and trusted OpenSource solutions.

 ### Authentication and OpenID Connect

-[Documentation around OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/#_oidc) can be helpful to best understand how Keycloak approaches authentication:
+A review of the [documentation around OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/#_oidc) can be helpful to best understand how Keycloak approaches authentication:

 _“[OpenID Connect](https://openid.net/connect/) (OIDC) is an authentication protocol that is an extension of [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
 While OAuth 2.0 is only a framework for building authorization protocols and is mainly incomplete, OIDC is a full-fledged authentication and authorization protocol.
 OIDC also makes heavy use of the [Json Web Token](https://jwt.io/) (JWT) set of standards.
 These standards define an identity token JSON format and ways to digitally sign and encrypt that data in a compact and web-friendly way._